 As I mentioned in my last post, there is an internet-wide Pie Party going on today.
 The brainchild of Shauna from Gluten-Free Girl and Garrett of Vanilla Garlic, this fun virtual party celebrates all things pie – AND encourages others to face their pie-making fears.

 Yes, I’ll admit it.
-Up until now I’ve been terrified of making pie.
+Up until now, I’ve been terrified of making pie.
 Well, not the whole pie; fillings I can handle with great aplomb.
 But crust?
-Flaky, buttery crust that holds all that luscious filling in its perfectly golden clutches so that it simply melts in your mouth the instant you bite into it?
+The flaky, buttery crust that holds all that luscious filling in its perfectly golden clutches so that it simply melts in your mouth the instant you bite into it?
 Totally scary to me.